gvwilson/sensibleadventures/cloudherd/new.md

 villagers reminded him that he had not yet eaten lunch.

-A boy stood beside him, armored like the soldiers and carrying a pack as large as any of theirs.
+A boy stood beside him, armored like the soldiers and carrying a pack as large as any of theirs, but with his mask in his hand.
 When he turned his head, Noxy saw four half-healed scars on his cheek, angry red against his near-black skin.
 His back was straight, but he was trembling, though whether it was because of the cold, weariness, fear, or all three, Noxy couldn't tell.

 Sensy tugged at Noxy's sleeve.
 "Who *are* they?"